Green energy production in Italy boosts Enel's Q1 results

-MILAN, May 9 (Reuters) - Italian utility Enel said on Thursday its first-quarter core profit rose 12% year-on-year driven by a strong recovery in renewable energy production at home.
+MILAN (Reuters) -Italian utility Enel said on Thursday its first-quarter core profit rose 12% year-on-year driven by a strong recovery in renewable energy production at home.

 Ordinary earnings before interest, taxes, depreciation and amortisation (EBITDA) came in at 6.1 billion euros ($6.6 billion), beating a consensus of 5.73 billion euros among analysts polled by LSEG.